allegro/envoy-control/docs/features/service_tags.md

 There is no fallback - if no instance with requested tag is found, "no healthy upstream" error will be returned.

-Request with no service tags will be routed to any instance of the service.
+Request without service tags will be routed to any instance of the service.

 ## Example

-We assume the reference static config presented above.
+Assume the reference static config presented above.
 Given we have a following instances of service `lorem`:

 * address: `192.168.0.2:4000`, tags: `hardware:c32`, `version:v1.5`